-Having periodic summits with the whole company to get to know each other in an informal setting.
+- Having periodic workations around the world when team members get to know each other in an informal setting.

 Be respectful of other’s time - Consider the investment you are asking others to make with meetings and a permission processes.
 Try to avoid meetings, and if one is needed, make attendance optional by making the invite optional, by having a clear agenda linked from the invite, and by documenting the outcome.
 Instead of having people ask permission, trust their judgment and offer a consultation process if they have questions.